How to integrate Finerworks MCP with Pydantic AI

 Introduction

 This guide walks you through connecting Finerworks to Pydantic AI using the Composio tool router.
-By the end, you'll have a working Finerworks agent that can add five new artwork images to my library, list all available fine art paper types, submit a print order for three photos, update my billing address in my profile through natural language commands.
+By the end, you'll have a working Finerworks agent that can add five new artwork images to your library, list all available fine art paper types, submit a print order for three photos through natural language commands.

 This guide will help you understand how to give your Pydantic AI agent real control over a Finerworks account through Composio's Finerworks MCP server.